Table of Contents

 Solid hardwood below grade: We don’t recommend it for Utah basements.
 There are better options with less risk.

 The one thing we’d add: the best way to make this decision confidently is to see the actual samples in your actual basement, under your actual lighting, before you commit.
 That’s what we do.
-We’ll bring LVP, laminate, and engineered hardwood samples directly to your home, walk through the pros and cons for your specific space, and give you a firm quote on the spot.
+We’ll bring waterproof laminate and hardwood samples directly to your home, walk through the pros and cons for your specific space, and give you a firm quote on the spot.

 No showroom trip.
 No guesswork.